The Amherst College Theater & Dance Department is excited to present its Spring 2018 symposium African American Dance: Form, Function and Style!

 Dr. Yvonne Daniel, Smith College Professor Emerita of Dance and Afro-American Studies will present the symposium keynote address.

-African American Dance: Form, Function and Style offers participants and attendees an opportunity to dialogue about meanings of/in Black dance.
+African American Dance: Form, Function and Style! offers participants and attendees an opportunity to dialogue about meanings of/in Black dance.
 Along with guest presenters, Five College Dance faculty and students will participate as performers and presenters of significant practice and/or research modes.
-Program events will explore the history and practice of African American dance through talks, master dance classes, workshops and performances, select films relevant to the history and development of Black dance aesthetics, vocabulary and choreography, and dance photography and documentation.
+Program events will explore the history and practice of African American dance through public talks, master dance classes, workshops and performances, and select films relevant to the history and development of Black dance aesthetics, choreography, y and documentation.
 In addition, M’bewe Escobar’s spring dance history course, The Art of Black Dance: A Panoramic Study, will link to the symposium through its focus on African American concert dance, and its important relation to vernacular and street dance.

 The symposium will engage with the continuing contributions to American dance by African American and Black diasporic choreographers and dancers, with a focus on history and practice.
 It builds upon the attention to Black dance creativity at the Five Colleges generated by Bebe Miller’s 2017 Neilson Professor residency at Smith College, Bill T. Jones/Arnie Zane Company's Story/Time 2016 FCDD repertory project, choreography resident Camille Brown at UMass and the FCDD (2011-12), the UMass Sankofa Project: Celebrating African Roots in American Dance (2001-2009), and the 1997 FCDD conference devoted to African American concert dance organized by Professor Emerita Yvonne Daniel and Professor Jim Coleman.